I remember my first panic attack. I was sitting on my bed, at night, seemingly relaxed when I felt a sharp pain.

 Looking back now, I’m so glad talking to Rebekah at BetterHelp let me spend as much time with my family in the States as possible because I know I would have regretted it if I wasn’t able to spend as much time there as possible.

 Taking care of our mental health isn’t something we talk about enough and it’s probably because it’s so hard to be honest about it.
-It’s even hard for me to tell you this story here on e-mail and we’re not looking each other in the eyes, but it’s still personal and hard to share.
+It’s even hard for me to tell you this story and we’re not looking each other in the eyes, but it’s still personal and hard to share.

 But being able to reach out to Rebekah at BetterHelp is what made a difference for me and my family.